-‘A dark day for Everton - and now the pressure is on’
+'A dark day for Everton - and now the pressure is on'

-Aston Villa 4-0 Everton: Martin Keown analysis of Sean Dyche's side's thrashing
+Aston Villa 4-0 Everton: 'Worrying how bad Toffees were at basics' - Martin Keown analysis

 Last updated on .From the section Everton